 It’s nice to be collaborative in decision making, because everyone gets their say.
 This also takes longer than making the decision yourself, but can result in an outcome which everybody finds more acceptable.

 Sometimes when you try to include everyone in making decisions, it prolongs the process.
-If everybody needs to be happy before a decision is finalised, the process could take a long time.
+If everybody in your team needs to be consulted for a decision, the process could take a long time.

 Occasionally, it is better for a bad decision to be made, than for no decision to be made at all.